 element.
 An example is in science where the class might be

-presented with a "Design and build a model of a self sufficient
+presented with a "Design and build a model of a sustainable living

-home on a hectare of fertile land".
-The students would interpret
+on a hectare of fertile land".
+The students would interpret this

 resulting solution without any further input by the teacher.
 The